Xixle1337/fake-smtp-server/README.md

   fake-smtp-server [OPTIONS] [ARGS]

 Options:
   -s, --smtp-port [NUMBER]   SMTP port to listen on (Default is 1025)
       --smtp-ip [IP]         IP Address to bind SMTP service to (Default is 0.0.0.0) -h, --http-port [NUMBER]   HTTP port to listen on (Default is 1080) --http-ip [IP]         IP Address to bind HTTP service to (Default is 0.0.0.0) -w, --whitelist STRING     Only accept e-mails from these adresses.
 Accepts multiple e-mails comma-separated -m, --max [NUMBER]         Max number of e-mails to keep (Default is 100) -a, --auth STRING          Enable Authentication
       --headers              Enable headers in responses -k, --no-color             Omit color from output
       --debug                Show debug information
+      --context_path STRING  Set context path for web and api without tailing /
 ```

 ## Configure fake-smtp-server to run as a service at startup